acceleratescience/acceleratescience.github.io/_resources/machine-learning-for-science-bridging-data-driven-and-mechanistic-modelling.md

 * A research agenda that identifies areas where further technology development is needed to create AI tools that can enhance scientific discovery; and
 * A roadmap for researchers, research institutions, and policymakers to deliver a new wave of progress in AI and its application for scientific discovery.

+*A﻿I for Science: An emerging agenda*, the report outlining this emerging agenda and roadmap is available [here. ](https://acceleratescience.github.io/assets/uploads/ai-for-science-an-emerging-agenda.pdf)

 You can view a graphic summary of discussions [here](https://acceleratescience.github.io/assets/uploads/2022-12-15-dagstuhl-ml-for-science-final-ipdf.pdf).

-Further outputs from these discussions will be posted here in early 2023.